 Direct patient care is the backbone of this residency experience.
-The resident will complete at least one monthly or longitudinal rotation in each of the following areas: Anticoagulation Management Service, Lipid Management/Cardiovascular Risk Reduction, Antiarrhythmic Medication Monitoring, Smoking Cessation, Hepatitis C Medications, Primary Care at COPC, Pharmacy Administration.
+The resident will complete at least one monthly or longitudinal rotation in each of the following areas: Anticoagulation Management Service, Lipid Management/Cardiovascular Risk Reduction, Antiarrhythmic Medication Monitoring, Smoking Cessation, Primary Care at COPC, Pharmacy Administration, and a subspecialty area (Hepatitis C Medications, Neurology, Rheumatology, Nephrology, Inflammatory Bowel Diseases).
 Residents are encouraged to complete an acute care cardiology rotation.
 Elective rotations vary in number and depend on length of each.
-Electives may include Heart Failure, Electrophysiology, General Cardiology, Hypertension Management, Infectious Diseases, Medication Assistance, Diabetes Management, Endocrinology, Pre-op Assessment Center, Transitions of Care, Transplant or Pain Management.
+Electives may include additional subspecialty areas, Heart Failure, Endocrinology Diabetes, Endocrinology bone health, Infectious Diseases, Medication Assistance, Pre-op Assessment Center, Transitions of Care, Transplant, or Pain Management.
 The program is intended to be flexible and can be modified, at the discretion of the Director, depending on the individual resident's interests and goals.

 The resident will participate in the education of PharmD students enrolled at The Ohio State University or PGY1 pharmacy residents, including opportunities in layered learning.
 The resident will be responsible to lead educational topic discussions with Specialty Practice Pharmacists, PGY1 residents, and/or PharmD students.
 Also, during the year the resident may participate in teaching Pharmacy case workshops.
 Opportunities exist to earn a formal teaching certificate.